Psykotikism/Mutant_Tanks/INFORMATION.md

 			// - Slowly regenerate back to full health.
 			// - Leech health off of any infected per melee hit.
 			// - Turn damage into health from self-made fires.
+			// - Turn damage into health from self-made explosions.
+			// - Heal teammates with bullets.
+			// - Heal teammates with melee hits.
 			// 2: Speed boost reward (temporary)
 			// - Run faster
 			// - Jump higher (Disables the death fall camera for recipients.)